top of page

 • 6.1) Thursday

-The trip leader must then update the overall organiser of the Club trip and direct the treasurers to provide a refund.
+The trip leader must then update the overall organiser of the Club trip and direct the individual to apply for a refund.

 At their discretion, the Treasurers can elect to give a refund to an individual after this date if their withdrawal was a matter of unavoidable personal circumstance, bereavement etc.